We are currently offering positions for a select number of participants in 2026 on the following program dates:

 Educating the next generation of fishermen in schools about sustainable fishing and why the ocean is important helps the local community protect their biodiversity assets – assets because of ecotourism and fisheries.

 This is one of the best spots for spotting the Big 5 our team have ever come across, with one of the most ethical operators in Southern Africa.
 You will be taken on game drives, bush walks, and participate in ecology, conservation management and sustainable tourism lectures and walks – all with a very experienced field guide.
 You’ll learn how to track animals and pick up trails.
 You’ll have a sleep-out under the stars in the bush.
 You’ll learn what it’s like to be a ranger from experienced professionals.
-You’ll also be helping out with the Hoedspruit Animal Outreach project.

 We stay on the stunning beach of Jangamo Bay on the side of the Indian Ocean.
 Our accommodation is rustic and rooms will hold a maximum of 4 people (genders will be separated).
 Running water, hot water and electricity is available at all times… with the exception of a few power cuts!
 Mosquito nets are provided.